Our imaginations are tapped throughout our day-to-day for a variety of reasons.

 For example, a first step towards resilience-building may include reframing how we see our work or situation.
 We can use imagination to reflect over a day or week and to proactively identify one small interaction we appreciated or enjoyed, even if it was sharing a pleasant lunch conversation with a colleague.

 We can also capitalize our imaginations to bring to mind other aspects of life for which we are grateful, even if aspects of job stress are threatening our overall well-being.

 Another way to use our imagination for growth and health is to envision a new way, habit, option, approach – we can see ourselves differently in the future implementing one small strategy at a time as we endeavor to beat burnout, build healthier relationships and recover balance.

 Gaining clarity of vision also requires imagination.
-Deliberate and focused imagination requires slowing down…aka mindfulness.
+Deliberate and focused imagination requires slowing down.
+Mindfulness and meditation are helpful practices for this.
 Numerous articles encourage leaders to promote imagination and the closely related innovation and creativity.

-As you consider further how to recover more imagination for stress busting, a TIP from some hot-off-the-press research published this year suggests that we Imagine in the FIRST person versus the third person.
-In a study of college students asked to read about the human circulatory system and form a mental image, those who did so from the perspective of their own body versus the perspective of a fictitious (third) person “outperformed the control group on solving transfer problems, retaining important material and retaining unimportant material” (Leopold, Mayer & Dutke, 2019).
+As you consider further how to recover more imagination for stress busting, a study illustrated that imagining in the first person (me, myself, I) versus the third person (he, she, they) was more effective with first person imaginers outperforming the control group on “solving transfer problems, retaining important material and retaining unimportant material” (Leopold, Mayer & Dutke, 2019).